twiisker/DSP_Project/README.md

 > Application of __sqlite3, pandas__.

-- check for missing values.
+- check for missing values
+  - fill missing values using the Spotify WebAPI
 - convert track duration from `ms` to `s`.

 ### 08. Artist Exploration